Zero-Shot Learning with Common Sense Knowledge Graphs: AttentiveNER

-\subsection{AttentiveNER}
+Table \ref{tab:dataset_details} and Table \ref{tab:dataset_details:object} show the statistics for zero-shot datasets used in our experiments.
+Apart from these datasets, we also evaluate ZSL-KG on the ImageNet dataset.
+ImageNet dataset has a total of 1000 seen classes and 20842 unseen classes

+We obtain the OntoNotes and BBN dataset from \citet{ren:emnlp16}.
+OntoNotes has three levels of types such as \texttt{/location}, \texttt{/location/structure}, \texttt{/location/structure/government} where \texttt{/location} and \texttt{/location/structure} are treated as coarse-grained entity types and \texttt{/location/}-\texttt{structure/government} is treated as fine-grained entity type.
+Similarly, BBN has two levels of types and we consider the level two types as fine-grained types.
+Furthermore, we process the datasets by removing all the fine-grained entity types from the train set.
+We also remove all the examples from the train set where coarse-grained entity types are not present in the test set.
+We note that the OntoNotes dataset has \texttt{/other} type which cannot be mapped to a meaningful concept or a wikipedia article.
+Since \texttt{/other} is a coarse-grained entity type, we train a weight vector for the type and treat as class representation.

+For object classification datasets, our work follows the proposed splits suggested in \citet{xian:cvpr18}.
+Since aPY has multiple objects in an image, we crop objects with the bounding box information provided and use the cropped images for training and testing.

+\section{AttentiveNER}

-We describe AttentiveNER that we use to represent the example in fine-grained entity typing task.
-Each mention \(m\) comprises of \(n\) tokens which are individually mapped to their respective pretrained word embedding.
-We average these embeddings to obtain a single vector \(v_{m}\).
-Formally, we can define \(v_{m}\) vector as:
+Here, we describe AttentiveNER \citep{shimaoka:eacl17} used as the example encoder in the fine-grained entity typing task.
+Each mention \(m\) comprises of \(n\) tokens mapped to a pretrained word embedding from GloVe 840B.
+We average the embeddings to obtain a single vector \(\vv_{m}\):